Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 But by taking some of the human element out of saving money and using an automatic savings technique, it may be possible to overcome some of the obstacles that make it hard for people to save.

-Automating savings also reduces the amount of time you have to spend each month on tasks like paying bills and other aspects of routine cash management.
-Furthermore, it eliminates barriers to saving and reduces the pain of putting away money routinely, which may even help you hit your financial goals faster than doing everything manually each month.
-After all, procrastination and instant gratification can be powerful forces to overcome — and they can often stand in the way of growing savings.
+Automating your finances also reduces the amount of time you have to spend each month on tasks like paying bills and other aspects of routine cash management.
+And it helps you sidestep procrastination and instant gratification, which can be powerful forces to overcome — and often stand in the way of growing savings.

 9 Ways to Automate Savings